 Engineering improvements must also incorporate proposed passenger amenities proposed in the transit chapter of the Transportation Master Plan.
-In addition to improving safety, pedestrian amenities such as benches, information kiosks and trav-
+In addition to improving safety, pedestrian amenities such as benches, information kiosks and traveler information systems will enhance the pedestrian experience and reward the choice to travel using the City's pedestrian and transit systems.